 Japan's previous prime minister, Yukio Hatoyama, was forced to resign last year after promising and failing to get Marines off Okinawa altogether.

-A defense spending bill approved last week by the Senate Armed Services Committee would prohibit funding for the relocation without first conducting studies into alternatives -- a move likely to be welcomed by lawmakers as U.S. looks to rein in its massive budget deficit.
+The plans have also met opposition in the Senate.
+A defense spending bill approved last week by the Senate Armed Services Committee would prohibit funding for the relocation without first conducting studies into alternatives — a move likely to be welcomed by lawmakers trying to rein in the budget deficit.

-Japan, which would foot much of the multibillion dollar relocation bill, faces its own financial burdens after the March 11 earthquake and tsunami that devastated the country's northern coastline and left about 23,000 people dead or missing.
+Japan, which would foot much of the multibillion-dollar relocation plan, faces its own financial burdens after the March 11 earthquake and tsunami that devastated the country's northern coastline and left about 23,000 people dead or missing.
 Damage is estimated at $300 billion, making it the most expensive natural disaster in history.